Creating custom metrics

 - Sort Orders: Add metric-based conditions and weights to control product ranking

-- Analytics Dashboard: Track metric trends over time for performance monitoring
+- Analytics Dashboard: Track metric trends over time with built-in charts and prior period comparisons

 - Product Details: View individual product metric values for manual merchandising